dasmiq/herodotus-historic-present/herodotus-historic-present.md

 34

-In a like manner, Herodotus recounts important dynastic Larriages in the

-historic present.
-Pisistratus union with the daughter of Megacles is crucial for his rise to power.
+In a like manner, Herodotus recounts important dynastic marriages in the historic present.
+Pisistratus' union with the daughter of Megacles is crucial for his rise to power.

 dmonap 5Etnv tupavvia tpone ri cipnueve o netoiocaros kard thy